Ircama/osm-carto-tutorials/pages/_includes/firewall-postgis-inst.md

 Also older PostgreSQL version should be suitable.

+On Ubuntu there are pre-packaged versions of both postgis and postgresql, so these can simply be installed via the Ubuntu package manager.

 ```
 sudo apt-get update
 sudo apt-get install postgresql postgis pgadmin3 postgresql-contrib
 ```

 Note: used PostgeSQL port is 5432 (default).

+A user named postgres will be created during the installation process.

 ## Set the password for the *postgres* user